Thursday, October 23, 2025

 There are literally dozens of versions of the main perfumes by Jean Paul Gaultier ("Classique", "Le Male", etc).
 Since most of the perfumes are "Limited Editions" and/or "Special Editions for Collectors", it can be quite easy to know the year of production.
 Otherwise, you have to use to some tricks.

-The unfinished articles, part 4: a letter from an ex-CHANEL employee (the old CHANEL batch codes revealed).
+A letter from an ex-CHANEL employee (decoding the old CHANEL batch codes).

 (Well, here it is.
 One of the most important article Andre tried to write.
 Never been able to post it as an article, so we post it as "unfinished".
 The keypoint is How to date Chanel perfumes produced in the world, with apparently impossible-to-decipher batchcodes.
 Luckily we found an old -now retired- Chanel employee who explained us how to solve the mistery: Chanel used five different batchcodes in the same time!